 The financial graphs depicted above prove how simply you can visualize all your company’s growth that is focused on capital and a general overview of the balance sheet.
 By closely inspecting these crucial financial indicators, you can immediately understand how your company’s assets are managed and adjust your strategies accordingly if needed.

 - Return on Equity

-For more information on our financial dashboard examples, explore our full range of financial dashboards.
+For more examples like this one, explore our full range of financial dashboards.

-It goes without saying (almost): your employees are the very people that make your organization tick, which means monitoring performance in this area is critical to your ongoing commercial success.
-And this most valuable of business performance dashboard templates will help you manage your staff the right way.
+It goes without saying (almost): your employees are the very people that make your organization tick, which means monitoring success and consistency in this area is critical to your ongoing commercial success.
+And this most valuable business performance dashboard template will help you manage your staff correctly.

 **click to enlarge**

-Our HR dashboard example, concentrated on employee performance, offers a host of information into key areas including attendance, productivity, overtime, and training costs.
-By gaining a deeper level of insight into these aspects of your employee’s performance, you will be able to spot trends, identify inefficiencies, and increase engagement where it might floundering.
-For example, you can indicate the level of motivation and engagement of your workers based on the absenteeism rate, and follow the numbers into the course of 5 years, as presented above.
-Additionally, you can measure employees’ productivity levels and tailor this indicator to your specific business needs such as letting people set their own working hours that will help them be as productive as possible.
+Our HR example concentrated on employee performance offers a host of information on key areas, including attendance, productivity, overtime, training costs, and other critical areas in HR analytics.
+By gaining a deeper level of insight into these aspects of your employee’s performance, you will be able to spot trends, identify inefficiencies, and increase engagement where it might flounder.
+For example, you can indicate the level of motivation and engagement of your workers based on the absenteeism rate and follow the numbers over the course of 5 years, as presented above.
+Additionally, you can measure employees’ productivity levels and tailor this indicator to your specific needs, such as letting people set their own working hours to help them be as productive as possible.